justinedelson/pgehello/anatomy.md

 More information can be found at [https://github.com/apache/cordova-plugin-dialogs](https://github.com/apache/cordova-plugin-dialogs).

-###### `org.chromium.zip`
+###### `phonegap-plugin-contentsync`

-The `org.chromium.zip` plugin, as the name suggests, provides an API for unzipping ZIP archives.
-It is used by the Content Sync process to unzip the downloaded Content Sync file.
+The `phonegap-plugin-contentsync` plugin provides the actual application logic necessary to download and cache hosted content such as the content sync packages used by AEM Apps.

-More information can be found at [https://github.com/MobileChromeApps/cordova-plugin-zip](https://github.com/MobileChromeApps/cordova-plugin-zip).
+More information can be found at [https://github.com/phonegap/phonegap-plugin-contentsync](https://github.com/phonegap/phonegap-plugin-contentsync).

 ## `content-author`